polyverse-appsec/vs-boost/README.md

 ## About Polyverse

-Founded in 2015 by Alex Gounares, former CTO of AOL and Microsoft Online, and Bill Gate's technology advisor, Polyverse Corporation has been delivering state-of-the-art cybersecurity tools to the Fortune 500 and the US Government.
+Founded in 2015 by Alex Gounares, former CTO of AOL and Microsoft Online, and Bill Gates' technology advisor, Polyverse Corporation has been delivering state-of-the-art cybersecurity tools to the Fortune 500 and the US Government.
 Our mission is to empower developers with cutting-edge solutions to keep their code safe from sophisticated attacks.